lfe/blog/src/_posts/2015-07-18-0230-lisp-machine-flavors-for-lfe.md

 So, LM flavors it is.
-There are many things from the LM lisp we can't do in LFE, for example mutable data and global variables, or are very dependant on the internals of the LM so it won't be an exact implementation, but I will do what I can.
+There are many things from the LM lisp we can't do in LFE, for example mutable data and global variables, or are very dependent on the internals of the LM so it won't be an exact implementation, but I will do what I can.

 One very interesting question when it starts working is how deeply we